bootdotdev/blog/content/education/part-time-coding-bootcamp.md

 ## Choose the Right Coding Bootcamp for Your Situation

 Your existing commitments are the biggest factor in choosing a coding bootcamp.
 Depending on how demanding your day job is and what your other commitments outside of it are, you should choose between a full-time, part-time, or on-demand bootcamp.
-Doing a full-time coding bootcamp is quite a large gamble, since most would require you to resign from your current position in order to meet the time commitments required.
+Doing a full-time coding bootcamp is quite a large gamble, since most would require you to resign from your current position to meet the time commitments required.

 If you’ve got the time and resources ([most bootcamps cost around $13k](/education/cost-of-coding-bootcamp/)) to spare and doing a coding bootcamp is your top priority, then I would highly recommend a synchronous, hands-on bootcamp.
 I think synchronous lessons and a well-structured, intense program are wonderful for helping you learn to code well quickly.